 Check out these 9 savvy uses for Listerine besides mouthwash which might save you time and money by using one product for multiple tasks.

 Before it was ever used for a mouthwash, Listerine was used as an antiseptic to prevent surgical infections.
-It was named after Joseph Lister, a pioneer of antiseptic surgery who used it in surgeries in the late 1800’s.
+It was named after Joseph Lister, a pioneer of antiseptic surgery who used it in surgeries in the late 1800s.
+Since then, Listerine has become the most well-known mouthwash on the market today.

 Note: Do not use any mouthwash with sugars or artificial sweeteners for any of the following uses.
 If using Listerine, you will need to use the original brown version.